 Today, First Nations people comprise over half the local population, and First Nations culture is ever-present in the social fabric of Prince Rupert.
 From the All-Native Basketball tournament, to the many local artists and carvers whose works are displayed at the local galleries and shops, the First Nations presence is an indicator of the deep cultural and historical context of our area.

 Grand Trunk Pacific Railway:

-Once completed, a public auction of 2400 Prince Rupert lots took place in Vancouver from May 25 to 29, 1909 and in Victoria the following week.
-This auction generated worldwide interest.
-After the land sale, the population tripled and the following year on March 10, 1910, Prince Rupert was incorporated.
-The first municipal election took place on May 19, 1910 with Alfred Stork elected as mayor.
+Once completed, a public auction of 2400 Prince Rupert lots took place in Vancouver from May 25th to 29th, 1909, and in Victoria the following week.
+The auction generated worldwide interest.
+So much so, that after the land sale, the settler population of Prince Rupert tripled.
+The following year on March 10th, 1910, Prince Rupert was incorporated.
+The first municipal election took place on May 19, 1910 with Alfred Stork elected as the City’s first Mayor.

-On April 9, 1914 the first through train arrived from Winnipeg, fulfilling the vision of Charles Hays who perished in the sinking of the Titanic on April 15, 1912.
+On April 9th, 1914 the first through train arrived from Winnipeg, fulfilling the vision of Charles Hays who perished in the sinking of the Titanic on April 15th, 1912.
 Today a statue of Charles Hays stands next to City Hall and the mountain overlooking the city and a local high school have the distinction of being named after him.

 World War II to Present:

 During World War II, Prince Rupert was used as a strategic location for thousands of American and Canadian troops, who built infrastructure, homes, and the Skeena highway reaching east in order to accommodate national defence objectives.
 The influx of military escalated Prince Rupert’s population to over 21,000 people.
 Supplies and material passed through the US Army's Prince Rupert Sub-Port of Embarkation.
 The population escalated to estimates of 21,000 of both military service-people, and the services that sprung up in order to properly accommodate the military post.